Unrecognized Guid format. Gary Long, CMAA - President (Mill Creek High School)

 Unrecognized Guid format.
 Tommy Marshall - 2nd Vice President (Marist School)

-Ruth Donohoo - 3rd Vice President (Holy Innocents)
+Ruth Donohoo, CAA - 3rd Vice President (Holy Innocents)

 Unrecognized Guid format.
 Mike Carswell, CAA - Past President (Calvary Day School)